jurgen-kluft/dotnet-BuildSystem.Core/GameDataCompiler/README.md

 # GameDataCompiler

+## TODO

+What about writing 2 functions in each class:

+- preload(loader_t& loader) { register all the file_id_t's to load, also call any other preload() functions on the other member objects }
+- postload(loader_t& loader) { populate the pointers to the loaded data, also call any other postload() functions on the other member objects }

 ## Signature DB

 We are going to maintain a signature database that contains the signature of every IDataFile